 Parking in Ridgely’s

 Most of the on-street parking in Ridgely’s Delight is restricted to Area 5 Residential Permit Parking.
 Area 5 signs show which parking spots are affected and for which time periods.

 Virtual Permit Parking (VPP)

-Ridgely's Delight is scheduled to be a test neighborhood for Virtual Permit Parking (VPP) beginning here on 11/01/21.
-Virtual Permit Parking requires no physical permit/or decal to be displayed on a car windshield or dashboard.
-Parking enforcement agents scan the vehicle's license plate number with hand-held scanners to see if the car is registered for either a permit or guest pass.
+VPP eliminates the need for physical permits or decals to be displayed on a car windshield or dashboard.
+Parking enforcement agents scan the vehicle's tag with electronic scanners to ensure that a car is registered for either a permit or guest pass.
 Community members are able to verify that a car is legally parked by entering the car’s tag number at https://pabc.myparkinginfo.com/cws/plate-checker.
 More information on VPP can be found at https://parking.baltimorecity.gov/residential-parking/neighborhoods/ridgley